punicasuite/punica-python/README.md

   -h, --help          Show this message and exit.

 Commands:
-  compile  Compile the specified contracts to avm and abi file. deploy   Deploys the specified contracts to specified chain. init     Initialize new and empty Ontology DApp project. invoke   Invoke the function list in punica-config. list     list all functions in the default-config or specify config unbox    Download a Punica Box, a pre-built Ontology DApp project.
+  compile  Compile the specified contracts to avm and... deploy   Deploys the specified contracts to specified... init     Initialize new and empty Ontology DApp... invoke   Invoke the function list in default-config or... node     Ontology Blockchain private net in test mode. scpm     smart contract package manager，support... smartx   Ontology smart contract IDE,SmartX... test     Unit test with specified smart contract unbox    Download a Punica Box, a pre-built Ontology... wallet   Manager your ontid, account, asset.
 ```

 ## 2. Setting up the development environment